Statue of Melania Trump: Description

 The statue is a life-size depiction of Melania Trump.
 In its original wooden form, the dress and arms of the statue are painted powder blue, to reflect her outfit at the inauguration of Donald Trump.

 The original statue was carved out of a poplar tree, and the bronze replacement stands on the same trunk.
 From the ground to the tip of the statue, it stands 9 ft tall.

 History

 Wooden version

 Brad Downey commissioned Aleš Župevc, also known as "Maxi," to create the statue as part of an exposition in Ljubljana. Župevc, an amateur woodworker employed as a pipelayer, carved the statue out of a poplar tree using a chainsaw.
 The statue was officially unveiled on July 5, 2019.

 Following the statue's unveiling, it was met with derision; an ITV report quoted local residents calling it "a disgrace" and comparing it to Smurfette.
 In an interview with The New York Times, Downey said that "[Župevc] wasn't making a joke."

 The statue was set on fire on the night of July 4, 2020, coinciding with American Independence Day celebrations.
 It was removed by Downey soon after.
 The burnt statue was exhibited in a seaside town near Sevnica.

 Bronze version

 A replacement, cast in bronze, was unveiled on September 15, 2020.
+The statue was reported as missing on May 15, 2025.